-Determination of time and venue of meetings
+Part 1: Determination of time and venue of meetings

-2. Meetings not to be held on certain days and only at certain venues 3.
-Determination of venue and time of ordinary council meetings 4.
-Determination of the time and venue of special council meetings 5.
-Determination of venue and time of ordinary committee meetings 6.
-Determination of venue and time of special committee meetings 7.
-Determination of time and venue of public meetings of voters 8.
-Determination of time and venue of constituency meetings 8A.
-Meeting by tele or videoconference 9.
+- 1. Meetings not to be held on certain days and only at certain venues - 2.
+Determination of time and venue of ordinary council meetings - 3.
+Determination of time and venue of special council meetings - 4.
+Determination of time and venue of ordinary committee meetings - 5.
+Determination of time and venue of special committee meetings - 6.
+Determination of time and venue of public meetings of voters - 7.
+Determination of time and venue of constituency meetings - 8.
+Meeting by telephone or videoconference - 8A.
 Public hearings

-Notice of meetings
+Part 2: Notice of meetings

-- 10. Notice of council and committee meetings - 11.
-Notice of public meetings of voters, constituency meetings and public hearings - 12.
+- 9. Notice of council and committee meetings - 10.
+Notice of public meetings of voters, constituency meetings and public hearings - 11.
 Councillors must supply municipal manager with an address

-Attendance of meetings
+Part 3: Attendance of meetings

-- 13. Absence from meetings
+- 12. Absence from meetings

-- 14. Appeal against refusal of applications for leave of absence
+- 13. Appeal against refusal of applications for leave of absence

+- 14. Penalties for absence without leave

 - 15. Removal of a councillor from office for absence from meetings without leave

-- 16. Who may attend meetings
+- 16. Who may attend meetings?

 - 17. Attendance register

-Documents to be available at meetings
+Part 4: Documents to be available at meetings